yxzhu16/bbc-crawler/README.md

 And then it started to crawl using `gahuza_pages_url.txt` and store the result into a folder.

-You will be able to replay the entire web using [ReplayWeb.page](https://replayweb.page), by loading the WARC file (the one ending with 0000.warc.gz).
+You will be able to replay the entire site using [ReplayWeb.page](https://replayweb.page), a webapp for replaying warc files.
+Load the WARC file (the one ending with 0000.warc.gz) and you are good to go.
 For details, please check its [doc](https://replayweb.page/docs/loading).

 If you would like to extract plain text using [AUT](https://github.com/archivesunleashed/aut):